sitjart/ds-handbook-test/pages/maturity-model/mm-strategy/mm-strategy-goals-kpis.md

 * **Continuous improvement**: KPI outcomes are used to refine objectives, allocate resources and update the RDM strategy.
 * **Evidence-based culture**: Data-driven evaluation supports transparency, accountability, and shared ownership of RDM progress.

 **Impact**: A successful RDM culture is developed, progress is monitored and RDM strategy can be appropriately revised.

+{% include back-to-mm.html %}